palominolabs/benchpress/README.md

 ## Controller

-The controller starts in com.palominolabs.benchpress.controller.ControllerMain which is in the controller-svc package.
+The controller starts in `com.palominolabs.benchpress.controller.ControllerMain` which is in the `controller-svc` module.
 It starts up an HTTP server, which is what a user interacts with, and a JobFarmer, which is responsible for starting and managing jobs.
 When you submit a job to the controller, the JobFarmer uses the Netflix Curator Service Discovery implementation to find available workers